SAP/fosstars-rating-core-action/README.md

 ### `data-provider-config-urls`

 **Optional** A comma-separated list of data provider configuration URLs.
-The individual file names need to have the format `ProviderClassName.yaml`.
+The individual file names need to have the format `ProviderClassName.yaml` or `ProviderClassName.config.yaml`.
 As some data providers of the OSS Rules of Play rating require configuration files to work correctly, [SAP default configuration files](https://github.com/SAP/fosstars-rating-core-action/tree/main/rop-sap-defaults) are being used if the `oss-rules-of-play` rating is specified and no configuration URLs are passed to the action.

 ## How to use it